ishika-batra/data-structures-with-cpp/02-cpp-fundamentals/readme.md

   changeLength(&r,20);
  }
 ```
+- Call by value uses "." operator.
+- Call by address uses "->" operator.

 - As we know we can only pass array as a parameter using call by address but if a structure is having an array we can use call by value to pass an array.
 - We can cannot modify the values of array, if we are using call by value.
 ```c++